 Scar tissue can arise post-injury or post-surgery, causing pain, discomfort, decreased sensation and/or decreased range of motion.
-Nicole can help to mobilize this scar tissue through a technique that uses castor oil, paraffin wax, and heat.
-Scar tissue management strategies and remedial exercises will be provided to address your symptoms.
-Currently available at Sutherland-Chan Women's College Hospital.
+Nicole can help to mobilize the scar tissue through manual manipulation and/or Graston Technique, and provide scar tissue management strategies to address your symptoms.

 Pregnancy massages can be helpful in reducing symptoms that you experience at any stage of your pregnancy, whether that's postural discomfort, swelling, or breast tenderness.
 How do pregnancy treatments differ from other types of massages?
 We will make only minor modifications in positioning and pressure to ensure the most safe, comfortable, and effective treatment for mom.

 Stress can alter how we perceive pain and discomfort, or even change the way our bodies function.
 It can affect your mood, GI tract movements, breathing, muscle tension, immune response, and sleep.

 Massage therapy can help target any of these specific issues, and reduce the symptoms are you are experiencing.
 Techniques are generally applied more slowly, with the amount of pressure that is preferred by the client.